benkalmus/elixir-rest-api-example/docs/README.md

 - [x] Employee context
   - [x] Used phoenix generator
     - `mix phx.gen.json Employees Employee employees full_name:string job_title:string salary:integer country:references:countries`
-  - add country_id foreign key
+  - [x] add country_id foreign key

 - [] Add logic to seed 10,000 employees into the DB.
 The key will be to make it fast
-  - [] Separate seeding functionality for maintainability of seeds.exs
+  - [x] Separate seeding functionality for maintainability of seeds.exs
+  - Potential improvement: generate_employee/4 can be ran concurrently.
+May help when seeding millions of records

 - [] Improve application logging